Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 This is not about building a case for divorce.
 It’s about having solid ground to stand on when someone has deliberately made your reality shift.

-Understanding the difference between secure connection and trauma bonding helps you recognize what you’re experiencing:
+Understanding the difference between secure connection and trauma bonding helps you recognize what you are experiencing:

 | Dimension | Healthy Attachment | Betrayal Bond Attachment |